lukasherron/ising-model/README.md

   - ising_canonical.py
       - Simulator for canonical ising model using Metropolis - Hastings algorithm.
 The simulator is primarily used in initalizing the microcanonical lattice at a specific temperature.

+  - ising_args.py
+    - Contains input parameters and options for microcanonical simulation.
+Edit this file to change input params.

   - ising_microcanonical_defs.py
     - Definitions used in simulation of microcanonical ising model